 For billboard displays, studios released "twenty-four" sheets which were 246" x 108".
 Most often made in 12 sections, these posters were glued to an outdoor display and exposed to the elements.
 Finding one now is quite rare.
 The normal school of thought "the rarer things are, the more valuable they are" doesn't pertain to these larger posters.
 Given the reality of their size, and the space required to display them, the value of and market for these posters is quite limited.

-The "odd man out" here is an "insert".
+The odd man out here is the "insert".
 Inserts measure 14" x 36", and like half sheets, are printed on card stock.
 The graphics on inserts are usually quite different than other posters.
 In many cases, different is a good thing, and the artwork on inserts can be more attractive than on other posters.
-For this reason, coupled with their smaller size, they are desirable to many collectors.
+For this reason, coupled with their smaller size, they are highly desirable to many collectors.